bibleexchange/courses/synoptic-gospels/en/0102_proclaimation-of-the-king.md

 #### Healing the sick (4:23-25)

 Jesus went teaching and preaching in their synagogues.
-Teaching, preaching, and healing&mdash;they go together.
+Teaching, preaching, and healing—they go together.

 He healed all manner of sickness, cast out devils, and great multitudes followed Him.